kostaskougios/terminal21-restapi/docs/chakra.md

 Note: not all chakra elements are available and also only a fraction of the available properties of each component is documented here.
 See the case class for a full list as well as the chakra react documentation (links are available in the scaladocs of each case class).

+If you want a chakra component that is not supported yet, please add a comment here: [Chakra support discussion](https://github.com/kostaskougios/terminal21-restapi/discussions/2)
 ### Text

 ```scala